actswartz/ansible/SDWAN2/jinja_std.md

 * Only one router needed — adjust `ansible_host` if the IP changes.
 * Use **Ansible Vault** to encrypt real passwords.
 * `--check` + `--diff` is safest before production changes.
+* Keep templates and variables organized for reuse.